By Dr. Erin Kardel, NeuroScience

 • Help your child to recognize any triggers for their depression so that they can better understand what impacts their mood.
 Triggers may include certain people, places, or thoughts.

-• When someone is depressed, they are typically not looking at life through the same lens and therefore, thinking can become more distorted and negative.
-Our perception of the world around us shifts when we are experiencing emotional distress and it is important to help your child to recognize how the brain makes those changes and to challenge negative thinking.
+• When someone is depressed, they are typically not looking at life through the same lens, and therefore, thinking can become more distorted and negative.
+Our perception of the world around us shifts when we are experiencing emotional distress, and it is important to help your child recognize how the brain makes those changes and to challenge negative thinking.

 • Help them to see that thoughts and feelings change.
-Depression can make someone feel stuck and like life is never going to get better.
+Depression can make someone feel stuck and like life will never get better.
 You can help them take action, look for options, and make small steps towards feeling better.

-• Talk to them about maintaining a healthy lifestyle including getting adequate sleep, a balanced diet, managing stress, regular exercise, and keeping healthy relationships with others.
+• Talk to them about maintaining a healthy lifestyle, including getting adequate sleep, a balanced diet, managing stress, regular exercise, and maintaining healthy relationships.

 • If necessary, make a safety plan to follow if your child is experiencing suicidal thoughts.
 You do not want to ignore or minimize these statements.
-If your child is expressing pain or intent to hurt themselves, treat it as an emergency.
+If your child expresses pain or intends to hurt themselves, treat it as an emergency.

 • It is vital to rule out any other contributing factors, including anything medical that could be a cause of your child’s symptoms.

-If your child’s symptoms of depression are persistent, disruptive, and interfere with normal interests, activities, relationships, and school, it is time to get help.
+If your child’s symptoms of depression are persistent, disruptive, and interfere with everyday interests, activities, relationships, and school, it is time to get help.
 You can seek out the help of your pediatrician or a clinical psychologist.
-A clinician will screen your child for depression and other disorders to fully assess what symptoms are present and figure out a plan to help them get better.
+A clinician will screen your child for depression and other disorders to fully assess their symptoms and determine a plan to help them improve.